 Gravie Review 2026: Small-Business Health Benefits

 Gravie set out to fix the thing small businesses hate most about health benefits: the asterisks.
 Its flagship Comfort plan covers most everyday care at zero cost to employees, and its ICHRA option lets employers hand workers a budget to buy their own coverage.
-This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape.
 QuoteSweep does not compete with Gravie.

 TL;DR: Gravie (gravie.com) is a small-business health benefits platform.
 Its Comfort plan is a level-funded health plan that covers most common care at $0 to members (94% of office visits last year), and Gravie ICHRA offers flexible reimbursement-based benefits (up to